sanjana-roy/sanjana-roy.github.io/Rosgen/rosgen.md

 Replication Authors:
 Sanjana Roy, Zach Hilgendorf, Joseph Holler, and Peter Kedron.

-Replication Materials Available at: [RE-Rosgen](https://github.com/sanjana-roy/RE-rosgen)
+Replication Materials Available at: [RE-Rosgen (forked repository)](https://github.com/sanjana-roy/RE-rosgen)

 Created: `24 March 2021`
 Revised: `25 March 2021`

 ## Introduction

 This study attempts to use the Rosgen Stream Classification System (RCS), which is a method classifying streams and rivers based on their form and morphology at a particular moment in time, through replicating findings from the Kasprak et al. (2016) study of the Middle Fork John Day Basin (MFJD), a watershed of high conservation interest within the Columbia River Basin.
 The Rosgen classification attempts to “provide a consistent and reproducible frame of reference of communication for those working with river systems in a variety of professional disciplines” (Rosgen, 1994).
-It uses four hierarchical stages of classification under two ‘Levels’.
+It uses four hierarchical stages of classification under four different ‘Levels', of which this study focuses on the first two.
 Level 1 utilizes morphological ratios of rivers, such as entrenchment, width/depth, and sinuosity, from variables observed and calculated through site measurements, like bankfull width, bankfull depth, valley width, valley length, channel length, etc. Level 2 utilizes characteristics, such as the slope of the valley and channel material, to further determine classification.
 There has been an increase in the use of GIS in aiding to classify streams according to their aforementioned characteristics, however, its application has not been standardized.
 As RCS is “arguably the most commonly used stream classification system in North America and the world,” its replication through GIS modelling would be particularly helpful through applications in river maintenance, flood control, channel and riparian protection and restoration, impact assessment, etc. (Kasprak et al., 2016).

 Therefore, this study attempts to create and practice a method of replicability of the Rosgen Classification System using high resolution terrain models to classify sections of streams and rivers, or “reaches.”
 We attempt to replicate the RCS analysis of Kasprak et al.’s (2016) study, which compared four different classification methods at the MFJD watershed scale.